dragosroua/php-steem-tools/README.md

-PHP Steem Tools
+PHP HIVE Tools
 =========================

-A collection of PHP tools to interact with the [Steem](https://github.com/steemit/steem) blockchain. **PHP Steem Tools** is in a very early stage.
+A collection of PHP tools to interact with the [Hive](https://github.com/openhive-network/hive) blockchain. **PHP Hive Tools** is in a very early stage.

 Features
 --------